·

 • Banking.
 You must have a checking account at least 60 days old with a balance over $0.
 You must also show a sufficient end-of-day balance on your payday so Brigit knows it can safely collect your payment without overdrawing your account.

-• Credit-builder feature: Build credit with a 24-month ‘loan’ that you choose the payment amount to make, with the difference coming from the locked-up loan funds to build a better credit score (only available in the Premium package)
+• Credit-builder feature: Build credit with a 24-month installment loan structure where you choose your payment amount, helping you build a positive credit history (only available in the Premium package).

 • Our Rating: 5 / 5